Who can apply to hold a charitable gaming event?

 Only one approved event is allowed each year and

-- Authorized types of games include raffles, reverse raffles, cakewalks, and cakewheels.
+- Authorized types of games include raffles, reverse raffles, cakewalks, cakewheels, and bingo.

 What are the basic requirements of the law?